 Type A individuals can be described as:

-For some, type A individuals are usually in a hurry.
-They get frustrated when they need to fall in line, lose temper quickly, move fast and often, and they think that they don’t have a lot of time to spare.
+Type A individuals are usually in a hurry.
+They get frustrated when they need to fall in line, tend to lose their temper quickly, move fast and often, and think that they don’t have a lot of time to spare.

-Whether at work or in their personal lives, people with type A personality are seen to show dominance in any interaction.
-They assert themselves without really thinking about what other people would feel.
+Whether at work or in their personal lives, people with Type A personality are seen to show dominance in any interaction.
+They assert themselves without really thinking about what other people feel.

 4. Overly ambitious

 They associate success with their accomplishments, pushing themselves with deadlines, and always looking to achieve more and climb higher.

 Negative Effects of Type A Personality